Disocactus speciosus (Cav.) Barthlott

 Cereus speciosus, Heliocereus speciosus

-Disocactus speciosus is a much-branched, occasionally epiphytic cactus with erect or pendant, much-branched stems with 3 to 5 sharp wavy ribs.
+Disocactus speciosus is an occasionally epiphytic cactus with erect or pendant, much-branched stems with 3 to 5 sharp wavy ribs.
 The stems are reddish at first but become dark green.
-The stems have 3 to 5 sharp wavy ribs and 0.4 inches (1 cm) long.
-Flowers are large, pink to purplish-red, up to 6 inches (15 cm) long with a green tube with reddish scales and white hairs.
-Edible red ovoid fruits are up to 2 inches (5 cm) long.
+Flowers are up to 6 inches (15 cm) long, pink to purplish-red with a green tube with reddish scales and white hairs.
+Edible fruits are red, oval, and up to 2 inches (5 cm) long.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).